ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 </code-example>

-Since `rxMethod` accepts a string as a parameter, the test from before is still valid.
+Since `rxMethod` accepts a string as a parameter, the previous test remains valid.

-What we want to test in addition is the proper handling of race conditions.
-That's why we use `switchMap`.
+An additional focus in testing is ensuring proper handling of race conditions, which is why `switchMap` is used.

-Next to `number`, the parameter's type can be `Signal<number>` or `Observable<number>`.
+The parameter's type can also be `Signal<number>` or `Observable<number>`, in addition to `number`.

-#### with Observables
+#### With Observables

-We want to test, if the `load` method properly handles the case when the user types in a new studio name after and before the previous request has finished.
+The goal is to test whether the `load` method properly handles the scenario where a new studio name is entered before or after the previous request has completed.

 <code-example header="movies.store.spec.ts">